 Remote Logout URL Currently not supported Leave this value blank ADFS Signing Certificate Fingerprint No, but strongly recommended

-The unique fingerprint of the IDP’s certificate used when signing SAML responses.
-The thumbprint is not explicitly located in the metadata, but the certificate used to sign either the SAMLResponse or the Assertion.
+The unique fingerprint of the IDP’s certificate is used when signing SAML responses.
+The thumbprint is not explicitly located in the metadata, but the certificate is used to sign either the SAMLResponse or the Assertion.
 See How to derive the fingerprint of a certificate in the Additional Tools section of this document for more details.